THE DEATH OF A SALESMAN

 On the brink of psychological and spiritual collapse, Loman, an aging and increasingly out-of-touch salesman, rants against the forces that push time ahead of him.
 Disturbed by his unscalable descent, Linda Loman calls their two sons home to help level the shaky raft.

 Problematically, the two sons wrestle with their own ingrained demons.
-A promising football star, Biff must repeat math in summer school to graduate, but drops out after he walks in on his father having an affair thus never realizing his potential.
-Happy, the younger brother, enjoys a passion for women, drink and fast money.
+Once a promising football star, Biff finds he must repeat math in summer school to graduate.
+Intent on discussing his future with his father, Biff walks in on him having an affair.
+Stunned by the betrayal, Biff drops out of school and never realizes his potential.
+Then there's Happy, the younger brother.
+He enjoys a passion for women, drink and fast money.

 Forcefully directed by Miranda Cromwell, the potent cast reveals shifting layers of tolerance.
-A spare set by Anna Fleischle allows the imagination to sift through competing fantasies.
+An unadorned set by Anna Fleischle allows the imagination to sift through competing fantasies.

-One of the more compelling fantasies materializes in the form of Willy's ghostly older brother Ben, the magnetic Andre de Shields blinding in a white suit and shoes.
-Taunting his brother, de Shields slips and slides across the stage like a fancy flim flam man goading Willy to be the aggressor -- an unleashed animal -- not the oppressed.
+One of the more compelling fantasies materializes in the form of Willy's ghostly older brother Ben, the magnetic Andre de Shields-- blinding in a white suit and shoes.
+Taunting his brother, de Shields slips and slides across the stage like a fancy flim-flam man goading Willy to be the aggressor, an unleashed animal, and not be oppressed.

 A top flight cast muscles Miller's words into a truth bent by an unjust reality.
 Guaranteed to stay by your side for weeks.